 5 ways to boost your energy in the office

 Did you ever have a situation in the office when you struggled to keep your eyes open?
-It starts with heavy eyelids, and then your head starts to bob as you nod off at your desk.
-When that afternoon slump sets in, you begin to feel like something has been slipped into your lunch.
+When that afternoon slump sets in, you might begin to feel like something has been slipped into your lunch.

 As a response, avoid reaching for a processed energy drink filled with sugar, chemicals and preservatives.

 Instead, it’s time to employ the help of some natural energy boosters.
 Whether you’ve pulled an all-nighter to meet a deadline or are simply exhausted from days of jam-packed schedules (or are struggling with a medical condition like adrenal fatigue), there are all-natural ways to put a little pep back in your step.
 Here are five effective options to get you started.

 Originally grown in Mexico, Chia seeds have enjoyed a popularity surge in recent years, with health experts and enthusiasts alike singing their praises for their rich levels of omega-3s, protein, antioxidants and fibre.

 Historic accounts praise the effectiveness of Chia seeds in the diet of Aztec warriors, saying that the seeds increased stamina and performance.
 And it makes sense, really, as the term “chia” means “strength” in the Mayan language.
 Today, in the modern age, research and scientific studies have shown that chia seeds offer a solid boost of energy and endurance for us non-warriors as well.
 As with most other things, moderation is key.
 Chia seeds can be used in shakes, added to cereals or sprinkled over salads or other warm dishes.